Ergosign/storybook-addon-pseudo-states/src/react/README.md

 npm install @ergosign/storybook-addon-pseudo-states-react --save-dev
 ```

-Then, configure it as an addon for your Storybook environment (located in the Storybook config directory).
+When using *create-react-app* and the related preset, configure it as an addon
+for your Storybook environment (located in the Storybook config directory).

 <details>
 <summary>For version < 5.3.x</summary>